Terms of Service

 14.3 Both parties represent and warrant that they have full corporate power and authority to execute and deliver this Agreement and is authorized on behalf of the respective party.

 14.4 Survival.
 The covenants and agreements contained in this Agreement and other NetActuate Contracts with respect to payment of amounts due, confidentiality, limitation of liability and indemnification shall survive termination of this Agreement, regardless of the reason for termination.

 14.5 Limitation on Transferability of Agreement.
-Neither part may assign this Agreement, in whole or in part, at any time with or without the prior written approval of the other party, provided, however, that no such approval will be required in connection with the assignment or delegation to any subsidiary or entity owned or controlled by such party, or successor entity of party, without regard to the jurisdiction of incorporation of said subsidiary or entity.
+Neither party may assign this Agreement, in whole or in part, at any time with or without the prior written approval of the other party, provided, however, that no such approval will be required in connection with the assignment or delegation to any subsidiary or entity owned or controlled by such party, or successor entity of party, without regard to the jurisdiction of incorporation of said subsidiary or entity.

 Entire Agreement.
 This Agreement, including all referenced agreements, order and policies, constitutes the entire agreement and understanding between the parties.
 Notwithstanding any provision in the Agreement to the contrary, the Agreement may be modified solely upon execution in writing by duly authorized representatives of each party.
 It supersedes all prior contemporaneous negotiations or agreements, whether oral or written, relating to its subject matter.
-Note, if the terms are in direct conflict with other Agreement terms, the Order(s) will prevail over this Agreement.

 All issues and questions concerning the construction, validity, interpretation and enforceability of this Agreement, or the rights and obligations of Customer or NetActuate with respect Customer’s relationship, shall be governed by, and construed in accordance with, the substantive laws of the State of California, United States of America without regard to conflicts of law principles.